Colour-block Acting Headshots

 Actor headshots are so important, but of course not every actor enjoys the process of ticking this ‘must’ off their to-do list.
 It can be a little tedious or daunting figuring out what to do with headshots.
 There is that question of ‘studio or outdoors?’, and then things to consider like ‘what to wear?‘, ‘do I shave or not?’, ‘how do I wear my hair?’ and ‘how do I not look awkward?’.

 The classic studio look is usually very simple.
 There is nothing wrong with a neutral background: white, grey or black.
 These are the classics.
 They are clean, keep the focus on you, and tie in well with most outfit choices.
-They create that strong classic headshot look, and works well in a professional environment too.
-See the below examples:
+They create that strong classic headshot look, and it works well in a professional environment too

-But as I mentioned earlier, it was my exploration of Europe that I believe has influenced the use of colourful backdrops in my actor headshots work.
-I also just personally find colour really fun.
+As I mentioned earlier, it was my exploration of Europe that I believe has influenced the use of colourful backdrops in my actor headshots work.
+I also find colour really fun to use as a visual tool.
 It pops, it draws attention, and it can tie a headshot together by linking outfits, skin tone, hair colour, eye colour – the works.

-After I launched my studio, I set myself out to create some colour block backdrops.
-Something that I could easily prop up in the studio, with a bit of texture, light and easy to move, and safe to be around.
-Paper backdrops are common, but I wanted something that was my own.
+After I launched my first studio, I set myself out to create some colour block backdrops.
+I needed options that I could easily prop up in the studio, with a bit of texture, light and easy to move, and safe to be around.
+Paper backdrops were common, but I wanted something that was my own.
 I also wanted something sturdy and textured.
-The boards I use are insulation – easy to paint, safe, and sturdy.
+The solution I came to was poly boards.
+These are commonly used as insulation.
+They were easy to paint, safe, and sturdy.

 Actor Headshots to stand out:

-I love incorporating these backdrops into my actor headshot studio sessions.
-Even when doing an outdoor shoot, I often will set up a quick natural light look in the studio with one of these backdrops.
-It can be something different, and provides an additional option for if something clean and classy is needed.
-These two were natural light shoots in the studio – the simple backdrop creates colour to compliment and bring life into the image.
+I love incorporating colour into my actor headshot sessions.
+At my old studio, when doing an outdoor shoot, I would often set up a quick natural light look in the studio doorway with one of these backdrops.
+This gave a different lighting style and provided an additional option for clients who strictly wanted natural light headshots.
+Below are natural light shots taken at my previous studio.
+The simple backdrop creates colour to complement and bring life into the image.

 A different approach: